CENSOR1337/FiveM-MongoDB/README.md

+# WARNING : This resource is in WIP, not ready for production
 # FiveM-MongoDB
 ## Description
 This is warpper for [mongodb](https://www.npmjs.com/package/mongodb) npm package.
 It allows you to use MongoDB in your FiveM server from Lua language.